Rudy Silbaugh

-Rudy Silbaugh (born September 10, 1930) is a former member of the Wisconsin State Assembly.
+Rudy Silbaugh (September 10, 1930 – July 1, 2025) was an American politician who was a member of the Wisconsin State Assembly.

-Biography
+Life and career

-Silbaugh was born on September 10, 1930 in Viroqua, Wisconsin.
-He is married with three children.
+Silbaugh was born in Viroqua, Wisconsin on September 10, 1930.
+He married Janet Nysather.
+The couple had three children.

-Career
+Silbaugh graduated from Stoughton High School and began a career as a flooring mechanic, opening U&S Floor Coverings with Everett Urish in 1965.

 Silbaugh was first elected to the Assembly in 1990.
-In addition, he was a Stoughton, Wisconsin alderman from 1978 to 1991.
-He is a Republican.
+In addition, he was a Stoughton, Wisconsin, alderman from 1978 to 1991.
+He was a Republican.
 He lost the 1996 Assembly election to Democrat Tom Hebl.

+Silbaugh died on July 1, 2025, at age 94.